 The University is a member of the University Pension Plan Ontario ("UPP"), which is a multi-employer defined benefit pension plan.
 The UPP was formally established on January 1, 2020, to cover employees, retired employees, and other members under the currently existing plans at the University of Toronto, University of Guelph and Queen's University.
 The assets and liabilities of the University's registered pension plan ("RPP") were transferred to the UPP as at July 1, 2021 (the "Effective Date").
-As of the Effective Date, the accrual of benefits and contributions under the UPP commenced for members of the RPP, all of whom transferred to the UPP, and benefits and contributions under the RPP ceased.
-The plan reported an actuarial surplus of \$0.4 billion on a smoothed asset basis as of January 1, 2023.
+As of the Effective Date, the accrual of benefits and contributions under the UPP commence d for members of the RPP, all of whom transferred to the UPP, and benefits and contributions under the RPP cease d.
+The plan reported an actuarial surplus of \$0.2 billion on a smoothed asset basis as of January 1, 2024.

 The University remains responsible to fund any net pension obligations (determined based on the UPP actuarial assumptions) related to service up to the transition date of July 1, 2021, with any deficits to be funded over 15 years.
-The net pension obligations may fluctuate in the future based on changes to the UPP's actuarial assumptions and for changes in experience in future periods, which will continue to be the responsibility of the University to fund for the first 10 years, after which the responsibility for such changes becomes gradually shared over the next 10 years with the other participants of the UPP, after which the responsibility is totally shared with all participants.
+These past service net pension obligations may fluctuate in the future based on changes to the UPP's actuarial assumptions and for changes in experience in future periods, which will continue to be the responsibility of the University to fund for the first 10 years, after which the responsibility for such changes becomes gradually shared over the next 10 years with the other participants of the UPP, after which the responsibility is totally shared with all participants.
 The University does not recognize any share of the UPP's pension surplus or deficit in its financial statements, but accounts for contributions to the UPP on a defined contribution basis.

-At April 30, 2024, the accrued pension obligation of \$140 million in the University's financial statements relates mainly to its supplemental pension arrangement.
-The obligation for employee future benefits other than pension at April 30, 2024 is \$699 million.
+At April 30, 2025, the accrued pension obligation of \$142 million in the University's financial statements relates mainly to its supplemental pension arrangement.
+The obligation for employee future benefits other than pension at April 30, 2025 is \$783 million.
 The obligation is determined based on actuarial valuations using accounting assumptions.
 The annual current service and finance costs are included in the consolidated statement of operations and any actuarial gains or losses are recorded directly in net assets instead of being reported in the consolidated statement of operations.

-Pension obligations Other ber nefit plans 2024 2023 2024 2023 Plan status (at April 30): Assets \$15 million \$7 million \$135 million \$135 million Obligations \$140 million \$136 million \$699 million \$803 million Deficit \$125 million \$129 million \$564 million \$668 million
+Pension obligations Other benefit plans 2025 2024 2025 2024 Plan status (at April 30): Assets \$20 million \$15 million \$149 million \$135 million Obligations \$142 million \$140 million \$783 million \$699 million Deficit \$122 million \$125 million \$634 million \$564 million

-^{} In addition to these assets, the University has set aside a pension special payment reserve of \$175 million in internally restricted net assets, including a payment of \$60 million to the UPP as a prepayment of future obligations.
+In addition to these assets, the University has set aside a pension special payment reserve of \$250 million in internally restricted net assets, including payments totalling \$90 million to the UPP as a prepayment of future obligations.